mariinkys/starrydex/README.md

 > [!TIP]
 > The application can work offline after initial setup is completed.

-> [!CAUTION]
-> Right now the application configuration does not get saved and it's lost upon application restart.

 ## Install

 To install your COSMIC application, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command: